os #

 fn file_name(opath string) string

-file_name will return all characters found after the last occurence of path_separator
+file_name will return all characters found after the last occurrence of path_separator

 fn file_size #